abourdon/powerapi-akka/README.md

 </repository>
 ```

-After that, you just have to put on your _pom_ file your desired modules.
+After that, you just have to put on your `pom.xml` file your desired modules.

 #### Without Maven repositories

-Without Maven repositories, you have to deal with our Git repository in order to get the **source code** as explain bellow:
+Without Maven repositories, you have to deal with our Git repository as explain bellow:

 To acquire PowerAPI, simply clone it via your Git client: